Tamyig

 Tamyig script is used to write the Tamang language.
 The Tamyig script is a simplified version of the Tibetan script.

 The Tamang community has their own script which is known as ‘Tamyig’ script.
 Several literary books was published in Tamang Language.
 In the year 2001, The IPR department, Government of Sikkim has started to publish Sikkim Herald, an official news bulletin in Tamang Edition.

-Course St Konjyosom Rural Municipality introduced Tamyig script and Tamang language as local curriculum to be taught in its school.
+The Tamyig script is very close to the mainstream Tibetan script, almost exclusively used for scriptures, and generally not taught at schools, with rare local exceptions, like Konjyosom Rural Municipality.
+As a result, a significant portion of Tamang speakers uses the Devanagari script for writing and publications.